Safer skincare for teens is a most frequently asked question! I know this is going to get long winded, so here’s what you’ll find in this post:

 Before we get started, don’t forget to join my Safer Skincare list for more info like this as well as sales specials on many of the products noted here today! ♥

 With hormone changes it’s often the first time kids start thinking of skincare beyond sunblock in the summer.
 These days, it’s an even more important topic because incredibly dangerous and toxic stuff being sold to our babies.
 Understandably, we don’t want to give asbestos and heavy metals or hormone altering chemicals to already hormone-crazed (pre)teens we’ve nurtured their whole lives; if you’re like me, you spend way too much money on real foods and breastfed and cloth diapered to keep your kids as safe and healthy as possible.
-Just when you think you’re in the clear, this insanity bubbles up.
+Just when you think you’re in the clear, this toxic ish bubbles up.

 Problem is, once they hit those double-digit years, they want nothing to do with you, your ideas and recommendations anymore.
 What can we do?